Our round-up of the best gay friendly countries in Asia based on LGBTQ rights, gay events, and exciting travel highlights.

 As far as we're concerned, the Filipinos are one of the friendliest people on the planet.
 The Filipino Hospitality is a thing and it is very important to them.
 Every time we hang out with Filipino friends anywhere in the world, whether in London, Toronto or Manila, we always leave feeling loved and happy.
 They have that power and we ADORE them for it.

 The 2013 Pew Research Centre study about society's attitudes to homosexuality around the world found that 73% of Filipinos felt that homosexuality should be accepted, which was one of the highest.
 However, the Philippines is still heavily influenced by the Catholic Church, with large parts of society retaining very backward, conservative and homophobic views; hence the comparatively low Spartacus rating of #95.
-Despite this, we strongly feel that the Philippines is one of the most gay friendly countries in Asia.
-We asked some of our fabulous Filipino friends what is it about the Philippines that is so gay friendly and you can read what they said here.
+Despite this, we strongly feel that the Philippines is one of the most LGBT-friendly countries in Asia.

 - Homosexuality legalised: it was never illegal!